geovedi/book-notes/2023/8-rules-of-love.notes.md

-# 8 Rules of Love
+# 8 Rules of Love: How to Find It, Keep It, and Let It Go
 Author: Jay Shetty

 ## Introduction